michelp/pgsodium/README.md

 pgTAP tests can be run with 'sudo -u postgres pg_prove test.sql' or they can be run in a self-contained Docker image.
 Run `./test.sh` if you have docker installed to run all tests.
-Note that this will run the tests against and download docker imags for four different major versions of postgresql, so it takes a while and requires a lot of network bandwidth the first time you run it.
+Note that this will run the tests against and download docker images for four different major versions of PostgreSQL, so it takes a while and requires a lot of network bandwidth the first time you run it.

 # Usage